liferay/lexicon-site/src/pages/docs/designPrinciples/layout/layoutSidebar.md

 ### Exceptions

-3+9 columns and 3+8 columns are the most common situations to have in Lexicon interafaces, but 2 other exceptional scenarios are possible.
+3+9 columns and 3+8 columns are the most common situations to have in Lexicon interfaces, but 2 other exceptional scenarios are possible.
 * Scenario 1: 3+9 columns configuration turns into 2+10 columns configuration.
 * Scenario 2: 3+8 columns configuration turns into 2+9 columns configuration.